0x0539/tap.io/README.md

     state.players[i].y -= 10;
 ```

 Note, it is crucial that the results of this function are deterministic!
-I may have mentioned that once or twice already...
+I may have mentioned that once or
-For our purposes, deterministic means that, when given input state A, the function should **always** return B. Never C.
+twice already...
+For our purposes, deterministic means that, when given input state A, the function should
-Whether it is running on node.js or Chrome or (should it ever get WebGL) IE, it should always return B. You get the picture.
+**always** return B. Never C.  Whether it is running on node.js or Chrome or (should it ever get WebGL) IE,
+it should always return B.

 That means no Math.random().
 To have randomness, you should use server-generated events backed by Math.random() until
 I can provide a suitable replacement for the Math.random() function.

-### handle(state, event)
+#### handle(state, event)

 This function should process the given event and alter the state according to the mechanics of your game.
 For example,
 if your game has a *spawnMonster* event, your code might look like this: